-Below is information and resources to assist university supervisor in supporting QUT pre-service teachers on Professional Experience.
+Below is information and resources to assist the university partner in supporting QUT pre-service teachers on Professional Experience.

 Roles and responsibilities

-The role of university supervisor in relation to Professional Experience is to:
+The role of the university partner in relation to Professional Experience is to:

 - Liaise with the PEO on all administrative issues.